uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

     * Add an endpoint that can `GET` a list of updated items, with a `since` query parameter that takes a time.
     * Then, in your JS, poll the list of updated items, then only poll the items changed since the last poll to update the UI.

+Optional: Also consider adding code to make sure the frontend doesn't make another request to the same endpoint while the first request is still in progress.
+You can do this by using the `finally()` method on a promise to run code whether or not the promise resolves or rejects.

+Optional: Also consider adding code to batch updates to the backend, e.g. instead of every keypress while typing, limit PUT requests to one update per second while typing.

 ## Make it look nice

 Add CSS to make your outline look nice.
 You should give it your own personal style, but it should be pleasing and easy-to-use.